aslpavel/fingertree-rs/README.md

 ## Notes:
  - This implementation does not use non-regular recursive types as implementation described in the paper.
 As rust's monomorphization does not play well with such types.
- - Implmentation abstracts over reference counted types `Rc/Arc`.
+ - Implementation abstracts over reference counted types `Rc/Arc`.
 Using type family trick.
  - Uses strict spine in implementation.
  - Iterator returns cloned value, and in general this implementation assumes that value stored in a tree is cheaply clonable, if it is not you can always put it in a `Rc/Arc` or